Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 USA FOX / Telemundo / Tubi FOX One ($19.99/mo) / Peacock ($10.99/mo) 2 matches free on Tubi

 Brazil’s CazéTV streams every match on YouTube with no geo-block, meaning anyone in the world can watch for free without a VPN, though commentary is in Portuguese.
 For US viewers, FOX and FS1 carry all 104 English-language matches but require a paid streaming package.
 Tubi streams two matches free in 4K with no account: the tournament opener on June 11 and the USA vs Paraguay match on June 12.
-India secured coverage at the last minute: Zee signed a deal with FIFA on June 1, just ten days before kickoff, and will carry all 104 matches on its Unite8 channels and the Zee 5 streaming platform.
+India’s coverage came together at the last minute: Zee signed a deal with FIFA just ten days before kickoff and carries all 104 matches, but only on its paid ZEE5 platform (₹799 for three months or ₹1,699 a year) and its Unite8 Sports TV channels.
+The only free option in India is DD Sports via DD Free Dish, which is limited to the quarter-finals, semi-finals, and final.
 One thing for Indian viewers to factor in is the time difference, with most matches airing late at night or in the early hours local time.

 Why You Need a VPN to Watch the 2026 World Cup